openwings-project/opendata/README.md

 # be sure that the AWS CLI is installed and configured correctly.
 # Show the contents of the openwings project:
 aws s3 ls s3://openwings-project/data/
+                    PRE 2024-openwings-FB01Q001/

-# now that we have a list of buckets/sequencing runs, let's look inside of each sequencing run to see what files are included in that run.
-In general, each sequencing run includes roughtly 450 GB of sequencing data from 600ish libraries:
+# now that we have a list of buckets/sequencing runs (right now just showing 2024-openwings-FB01Q001),
+# let's look inside of each sequencing run to see what files are included in that run.
+# In general, each sequencing run includes roughtly 450 GB of sequencing data from 600ish libraries:
 aws s3 ls s3://openwings-project/data/2024-openwings-FB01Q001

 # which returns (truncated):